mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Checking Out a Connection
 -------------------------

-A Pool MUST have a method of allowing the driver to check out a `Connection
+A Pool MUST have a method of allowing the driver to check out a `Connection`_.
-<#connection>`_.
-Checking out a `Connection <#connection>`_ involves entering
-the WaitQueue, waiting to be granted access to the list of available connections, and finding or creating a `Connection <#connection>`_ to be returned.
+Checking out a `Connection`_ involves entering the WaitQueue, waiting to be granted access to the list of available connections, and finding or creating a `Connection`_ to be returned.
 If the thread times out in the WaitQueue, an error is thrown.

 Once reaching the front of the WaitQueue, a thread begins iterating over the list of available `Connections <#connection>`_, searching for a non-perished one to be returned.
-If a perished `Connection <#connection>`_ is encountered, such a `Connection <#connection>`_ MUST be closed (as described in `Closing a Connection <#closing-a-connection-internal-implementation>`_) and the iteration of available `Connections <#connection>`_ MUST continue until either a non-perished available `Connection <#connection>`_ is found or the list of available `Connections <#connection>`_ is exhausted.
+If a perished `Connection`_ is encountered, such a `Connection`_ MUST be closed (as described in `Closing a Connection
+<#closing-a-connection-internal-implementation>`_) and the iteration of
+available `Connections <#connection>`_ MUST continue until either a non-perished available `Connection`_ is found or the list of available `Connections
+<#connection>`_ is exhausted.

-If the list is exhausted, the total number of `Connections <#connection>`_ is less than maxPoolSize, and pendingConnectionCount < maxConnecting, the pool MUST create a `Connection <#connection>`_, establish it, mark it as "in use" and return it.
-If totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the thread MUST wait until either both of those conditions are met or until a `Connection <#connection>`_ becomes available, re-entering the checkOut loop once it finishes waiting.
-This waiting MUST NOT block other threads from checking in `Connections <#connection>`_ to the pool.
+If the list is exhausted, the total number of `Connections <#connection>`_ is less than maxPoolSize, and pendingConnectionCount < maxConnecting, the pool MUST create a `Connection`_, establish it, mark it as "in use" and return it.
+If totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the thread MUST wait until either both of those conditions are met or until a `Connection`_ becomes available, re-entering the checkOut loop once it finishes waiting.
+This waiting MUST NOT block other threads from checking in a `Connection`_ to the pool.
 Threads that are waiting MUST be notified in order that they entered the WaitQueue.
 For drivers that implement the WaitQueue via a fair semaphore, a second semaphore may be required to implement this.
 Waiting on this second semaphore SHOULD be limited by the WaitQueueTimeout, if the driver supports one.

 If the pool is closed, any attempt to check out a `Connection <#connection>`_ MUST throw an Error, and any items in the waitQueue MUST be removed from the waitQueue and throw an Error.